Solving hunting dog (gundog) delivery problems with retrievers

 A force fetch program will teach your dog the commands HOLD and FETCH.
 The benefit of this is that by the end of a force fetch program your dog will deliver birds and bumpers into a HEEL position and hold them until you take them from his/her mouth.

 Force fetch creates a clean crisp delivery and gives you the ability to enforce the HOLD and FETCH commands.
 In our opinion, there is no real substitute for this training, and it is worth every dollar it costs to have this professionally done.

 Alternate ways to get your dog to deliver to hand

 If you are not willing to invest in training for your retriever, there are a few things you can do that may encourage your dog to deliver to hand.
 But these are not likely permanent solutions.
 It will still depend on whether your dog wants or decides to do the work.
 Without force fetch, there is no way to force your dog to deliver to hand.

 Having said that, here are a few training techniques that may help to encourage a better delivery.

 HOLD is a command that teaches dogs to hold an item in their mouth until we, the handler, takes it from them.
 It is the first step in the force fetch program.
 It requires little pressure or correction.
 The process is mostly taught by attrition or repetition.

 Teaching your dog HOLD does not mean they will automatically start delivering to hand.
-In fact, it is likely that the HOLD command alone will make little difference and that a force fetch program will still be needed if you want your dog to consistently deliver to hand.
+In fact, it is unlikely that the HOLD command alone will make much difference.
+A force fetch program will still be needed if you want your dog to consistently deliver to hand.